 Nashville TN: a Monkey since 1995

 Michelle Conceison is the founder of music marketing and management company Market Monkeys.
 A veteran of ad agencies in Boston, Chicago, New York and San Francisco, before music Conceison worked with major brands including AT&T, Bank of America, General Motors, Sirius/XM, and Musician’s Friend (Guitar Center).
 She bought some of the first keywords Google sold in 1999 while working in San Francisco.
 Later, as Vice President Director of Media, Conceison built and led Search practices at leading agencies Arnold/MPG/Media Contacts and Digitas in Boston and Starcom Worldwide in Chicago.
 She managed teams through startup, consolidation and rampant growth that formed the Search and Social Media landscape, and has been involved in many innovations that shaped the industry as it is today.
 Conceison first applied her marketing skills in music after stumbling upon Boston singer-songwriter Rachel McCartney busking in the Davis Square, Somerville MBTA subway station the very next day after performing at Somerville Theater across the street.
 A friendship and partnership kindled in 2001, and led to Conceison managing McCartney – providing her with an array of services.
 In 2003, while in business school, Conceison wrote a business plan.
 A year later she founded the company.
 An enhanced version of that plan won the Silverman Business Plan Competition in 2006, providing initial funding for the company to have its first presence at a national music conference – Folk Alliance International.
 She hasn’t looked back since.
-Market Monkeys now manages Rose Cousins (Nova Scotia) and Fortunate Ones (Newfoundland) – and handles marketing projects for many clients. (see list here) Music industry veterans and newbies alike call on Conceison for input on how to leverage new media, to learn best practices in social fan engagement, and to get their music into new ears worldwide.
+Market Monkeys now manages Canadian singer/songwriter Rose Cousins and duo Fortunate Ones, American string band Della Mae and songwriter Sarah Siskind, and English guitarist/songwriter John Smith – and handles marketing projects for many clients. (see list here) Music industry veterans and newbies alike call on Conceison for input on how to leverage new media, to learn best practices in social fan engagement, and to get their music into new ears worldwide.
 She is on the Board of Directors of Folk Alliance International (past President).
-She has mentored and spoken on music industry panels at Folk Alliance, Americana, East Coast Music Week, Folk Music Ontario, Falcon Ridge Folk Festival, NERFA and ASCAP Expo.
-She is a professor of Music Industry and Arts Administration at Northeastern University and Middle Tennessee State University.
+She has mentored and spoken on music industry panels at Folk Alliance, AmericanaFest, East Coast Music Week, Folk Music Ontario, and ASCAP Expo.
+She is a professor of management, marketing and concert touring & promotion at Middle Tennessee State University.